cuba-platform/cuba-dnd/README.md

 }
 ```

-and in the xml file of the screen add `stylename="min-height"` to the dashboard component.
-Launch and check:
+and in the XML descriptor of the screen add `stylename="min-height"` to the dashboard component.
+Launch the app and check:

 ![](/sreenshots/5-drop-area.png "Drop area")

-Now we should create some panel to view added action in the list.
-For this task create next method that will return Component.
+Now we should create some panel to display the added action in the list.
+For this purpose, create the method that returns Component.

 ```Java
 public Component createDashboardElement(Component component) {